Want One-on-One Guidance and Support While Imagining Your Future Career?

 In one-on-one meetings colab director Jillann Hertel calls upon her career in industry and academia, her networks, her research, and more to personalize your counseling session to what is needed at an individual level.
 Career counseling sessions are available to all CM and LMC majors.

-Portfolio review appointments and general career counseling sessions can be made via GradesFirst or via direct email to email@example.com
+Portfolio review appointments and general career counseling sessions can be made by directly emailing Jillann Hertel at email@example.com.

 The CoLab is an excellent resource for students looking for career counseling because of the opportunity to work with Jillann one-on-one.
 From my personal experience working with and for Jillann, I have gained personal guidance and tailored recommendations about future plans.
 Working for Jillann has also allowed me to further enhance my application of LMC skills in a collaborative, creative environment.